23. Hamonize & reharmonize

 But the first chord is cut in half, so the last F of the first bar is now part of a F major chord.

-the second bar is replaced by a C major chord, based on the E and the G in the melody that are then the 3rd and the 5th of the chord.
+the second bar is replaced by a C major chord, based on the E and the G in the melody that are then the 3rd and the 5th of that chord.

 And in the third bar, the last note Bb becomes part of a Bb major chord.